cambridge-ceu/csd3/applications/VScode.md

 ## CodeGPT

+From Visual Studio Code, install CodeGPT.

-This requires an API key from Open AI, <https://platform.openai.com/overview>, entered via `Ctrl-Shift-p` for `CodeGPT: Set API Key`.
-From Visual Studio Code, install CodeGPT, create a file such as `testCodeGPT.R` with comments `# I would like to draw a forest plot` and key in `Ctrl-Shift-i`.
+Supply an API key from Open AI, <https://platform.openai.com/overview>, entered via `Ctrl-Shift-p` for `CodeGPT: Set API Key`.

+Create a file such as `testCodeGPT.R` with comments `# I would like to draw a forest plot` and key in `Ctrl-Shift-i`.